 At a Penrith and Eden Museum finds days you can bring anything you have found to the museum to have it identified.
 Finds will be indentified by the Finds Liaison Officer for Lancashire and Cumbria.

-For more information on finds and the treasures see Portable Antiquities Scheme website.
+For more information on finds and the Treasures Act see Portable Antiquities Scheme website.

 What is a find?

-The finds days are held at least once a year at Penrith and Eden Museum.
-Dot also brings with her a collection of archaeological artefacts all found in Cumbria and Lancashire.
+The Finds Days are held at least once a year at Penrith and Eden Museum.
+The finds officer also brings along a collection of archaeological artefacts all found in Cumbria and Lancashire.
 You will be given the opportunity to see and hold some of these finds.

 For further information about Finds Days:

 Find out more about the Portable Antiquities Scheme.